antonvice/antonvice.github.io/posts/2025-08-19-Demise-of-AI-Browsers.md

 AI agents deserve the same.
 They need direct access, not conversational indirection.

 That’s why the future is headless UI.
-Of course.
-Here is a rewritten version of the `selflayer.com` section, integrating the actual company's value proposition into the article's narrative.

 ### Enter: The Headless Agent Architecture